 Coconut Aminos is a great flavoring for your savory dishes.
 This seasoning is naturally gluten-free.
-Learn when to use coconut aminos, and what are the six best substitutes for coconut aminos when you don’t have it on hand.
+Learn when to use coconut aminos, and what are some great substitutes for coconut aminos when you don’t have it on hand.

 pouring coconut aminos into a bowl.